 I am a huge Disney Parks fan.
-I’m not long back from Disneyland California at Christmas, and in a few months I’m off to Walt Disney World in Florida for my honeymoon.
+I’m not long back from Walt Disney World for Halloween, and next year am back at Disneyland California.
 Navigating Disney parks and resorts can be daunting and difficult for those who aren’t well-seasoned or know all the tips and tricks to get the most out of your visit.
 I’ve put together this blog post to help you plan your next visit.

 If you are travelling to WDW during the Covid-19 pandemic, these are some great Walt Disney World Covid-19 tips!